 Laser light is electromagnetic waves that are coherent both temporally and spatially.
 Here, a fixed phase relationship can be seen in both the propagation and perpendicular direction.
 In laser light, the individual wave trains are very long, at the same time, the adjacent wave trains oscillate in a common mode.

 Properties of the laser light

 Laser machines emit extremely focused light beams.
-These beams run together in a straight line and show virtually no scattering.
+These run together in a straight line and show virtually no scattering.
 In contrast, there are conventional light sources that emit light waves scattered in all directions.
-With a laser beam, all light waves are of the same colour.
-This condition is called monochromatism.
-During the movement of the light waves in a laser beam they oscillate in perfect synchronisation.
+With a laser beam, all light waves are the same color.
+This condition is also called monochromatism.
+During the movement of the light waves in a laser beam they oscillate in perfect synchronization.

 Classification of lasers in different classes

-Laser beams can be extremely dangerous for humans depending on the light emitted.
-Therefore, laser machines have been divided into different machine classes, whereby the classification is carried out by the respective manufacturer according to DIN EN 60825-1.
+Laser beams can be dangerous for humans depending on the light emitted.
+Therefore, laser machines are divided into different machine classes, whereby the classification is carried out by the respective manufacturer according to DIN EN 60825-1.

 Class 1 refers to lasers whose radiation is completely harmless.
-From class 2 onwards, serious damage to the eyes and retina can occur if the laser beam is aimed directly at the eye for a period of time that exceeds 0.25 seconds.
-Class 3B lasers are also extremely dangerous to the eye and can even damage the skin.
-Finally, class 4 refers to machines whose lasers will damage the eye extremely quickly, are also dangerous to the skin, and even the lasers scattered radiation is dangerous and capable of causing fires or explosions.
+From class 2 onwards, serious damage to eyes and retina can occur if the laser beam is aimed directly at the eye and the duration of effect exceeds 0.25 seconds.
+Class 3B lasers are extremely dangerous to the eye and can even damage the skin.
+Finally, class 4 refers to machines whose lasers damage the eye extremely quickly and are also dangerous to the skin.
+In this type of class even scattered radiation is dangerous and can cause fires or explosions.